Midface Lift Naples, FL

-Using twilight anesthesia, Dr. Agarwal, Dr. Maloney or Dr. Ross makes tiny incisions at the patient’s hairline, inside the upper lip, and above the ears.
+Using twilight anesthesia, Dr. Agarwal, Dr. Maloney, or Dr. Holmes make tiny incisions just behind the patient’s hairline, inside the upper lip, and above the ears.
 Fat pads and muscle are readjusted to former positions on the face.
 Any excess skin may be trimmed at this time.
 These surgical adjustments create a youthful heart shaped face and a firm neckline.

 Some patients use the midface procedure along with a full facelift to achieve their personal goals.
 Since no two patients are alike, the mid face lift procedure is adjusted to meet each patient’s unique needs.

-Dr. Agarwal, Dr. Maloney and Dr. Ross are guided by a fiberoptic camera system and tiny precision instruments.
+Dr. Agarwal, Dr. Maloney, and Dr. Holmes are guided by a fiberoptic camera system and tiny precision instruments.
 Broad incisions used in the past unnecessarily exposed facial tissues and increased recovery time.

 Recent developments in facial surgery, including non-reactive supportive suture designs and minimal-incision endoscopic procedures, create natural-looking results that are never over-done.
 Skin, fat, and cheek muscle is drawn to a higher plane as a single unit.